myshopecommerce/myshop-developer/README.md

    Helper for reading the request coming from myshop.com when a plugin is viewed inside the backoffice of myshop.com

 -- helloWorld.php
-   Gives an example of how to use myshopRequest.php
+   Gives an example of how to use MyshopRequest.php - use in the same directory as MyshopRequest.php or change the include!

 -- MyshopRpcClient.php
    Helper for using the myshop.com RPC functions / API